There was one morning I woke up in 1992 and I felt like I’d been asleep for a couple of years.

 When the actual musician part is taken out of the musical equation, you get bullshit.
 You get freshly manicured electronic noise.
 You get techno music by some guy who’s really good at programming and playing a computer, and isn’t shy about being seen in public wearing giant earmuffs and some kind of silly suit.
-Hand that guy a Gibson Les Paul and he’d start looking for a suitable place to put it down.
-By the way, DJ Clown Shoes, it’s called a guitar stand.
+Hand that DJ Clown Shoes a Gibson Les Paul and he’d start looking for a suitable place to put it down.

 Now you can modify waveforms with unlimited precision.
 Cut, copy, paste, sync, loop, import, export, align, trim, sample rate, plot spectrum, file size, hardware buffer, and zero crossings are computer terms that generally have nothing to do with music.
 And now, with less computer aptitude than a toddler, you could open the music editing software that’s most likely on your computer, and record a song without ever getting up from your seat.

 Perhaps my argument tends toward elitism on some level, but music needs to be exceedingly discerning.
 And so, this is where the Internet plays an important role in the big picture.

 Consider this: In August 1991, Tim Berners-Lee published a short summary of the World Wide Web project on the newsgroup alt.hypertext.
 This date also marked the debut of the Web as a publicly available service on the Internet, and for this reason August 23 is considered Internaut’s Day, i.e. the birthday of the Internet.